Coast Guard Investigative Service Special Agent Career Profile

 Due to the large size of the geographic regions and the extensive jurisdiction of the Coast Guard, agents must be ready and willing to travel and work just about anywhere in the United States and may even be placed on international assignments.

 Education and Skill Requirements

 Coast Guard special agents are fully trained and certified federal agents.
 The CGIS is made up of military and civilian agents.
 For civilian agents, a four-year degree and prior law enforcement work experience are necessary.
 Additionally, like most special agent careers, prior investigative work is encouraged.

-Agents attend a 21-week criminal investigation course at the Federal Law Enforcement Training Center in Glynco, Georgia.
-After graduation, they are assigned as probationary agents to one of the 8 regional offices.
+Training includes a 21-week criminal investigation course at the Federal Law Enforcement Training Center in Glynco, Georgia.
+After graduation, candidates are assigned as probationary agents to one of the eight regional offices.

 Job Growth and Salary Outlook

-The Coast Guard Criminal Investigations Service is made up of approximately 150 civilian agents, 150 military agents and a large number of agents in reserve status.
+The Coast Guard Criminal Investigations Service is made up of approximately 90 military and civilian agents and 150 reserve agents.
 Job announcements are typically made once per year, around June.
 Job seekers can visit the U.S. government's job site, USAJobs.gov, to look and apply for civilian careers with the Coast Guard.
-Civilian agents can earn between $47,000 and $80,000 annually, depending on education, experience, and location.
+Civilian agents can earn more than $100,000 annually, depending on education, experience, and location.

 Is a Career as a Coast Guard Special Agent Right for You?

 A career as a Coast Guard special agent is a very demanding one.
 The scope of responsibilities is vast and varied, and the relatively small number of personnel assigned to the CGIS ensures a hefty workload.